gearglow/ReptiliaWithATwist/The List.md

 >- Divination And Privacy: Information Control In The Magical World
 > - Countering Control: Potions, Spells, and Debts
 >- Acting Naturally
-> - Words of the World: French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Basque, Swiss, Swedish, Icelandic, Khmer, and German
+> - Words of the World: French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Euskara, Swiss, Swedish, Icelandic, Khmer, and German
 >- Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
 > - Hogwarts' Hidden History: What Hermione's Favorite Book Won't Tell You